openxla/stablehlo/docs/spec_draft.md

 `static_cast` in C++ from one element type to another on `operand` tensor and produces a `result` tensor.

-For conversions involving integer-to-integer, if there is an unsigned/signed overflow, the result is implementation-defined and one of the following:
+For conversions involving **integer-to-integer**, if there is an unsigned/signed overflow, the result is implementation-defined and one of the following:
   * mathematical result modulo $2^n$, where n is the bit width of the result, for unsigned overflow.
 For signed integer overflow, wraps the result around